mtynior/tatooine/README.md

 ### Browser support

 - Chrome - Best experience,
-- Firefox - Everything is displayed properly, but animation is slugish,
+- Firefox - Everything is displayed properly, but animation is sluggish,
 - Safari - Animation is smooth, but there are some artefacts during first animation cycle,
 - Edge, IE - Better use different browser 😛